 The policy considers the acquisition of advanced aircraft to be one of the fully funded planned equipment projects.
 In theory, this renders the aircraft project eligible for a hefty portion of the $26.4 billion allocated to planned equipment projects in total.
-Unfortunately, Canada’s decision to adopt an accrual method of accounting prevents any accurate cost estimate of procurement projects, including advanced aircraft.
-Difficulties in accurate cost estimation are also compounded by ambiguity surrounding the specific aircraft Canada is likely to procure.
+Unfortunately, Canada’s decision to adopt an accrual method of accounting prevents any accurate cost estimate of procurement projects, including the advanced aircraft.
+Difficulties in accurate cost estimation are also compounded by ambiguity surrounding the specific aircraft Canada will procure.

 11 years ago the RCAF concluded that the F-35, of which only a single test model existed, was the most “cost effective” way to meet the needs of the RCAF.
 Amongst the many tragic aspects involving Canada’s protracted purchase of the F-35 has been the politicization of the issue in Canadian domestic politics.
 Since Conservative Defence Minister Peter MacKay announced that Canada would purchase the F-35 in 2010, only to retract the statement 90 minutes later, and recommit to it 6 months after, the issue of Canada’s next fleet of aircraft has after seven years of acrimonious debate been elevated to the position of party platform.
 Prime Minister Trudeau seized the opportunity presented by Lockheed’s worryingly habitual tendency over these 7 years to issue constant revisions to their price estimation of the Joint Strike Fighter program.
 Trudeau, during his election campaign, promised to scrap Canada’s involvement in the F-35 program due major cost overruns, in favour of a cheaper aircraft.
 This has placed Canada in a situation where the domestic politicization of an issue of national strategic importance has ultimately been detrimental to Canada’s national interest.
 Trudeau is now confronted with either rescinding a major election platform to purchase an aircraft that can indeed meet the criterion of Canada’s defence, or, searching for an alternative that may not possess the capabilities of an aircraft like the F-35.